 Benefits available in case of income below Rs 5 lakh

-Section 87A benefits are available when taxable is less than Rs 5 lakh.
+Section 87A tax benefits are available when the taxable income is less than Rs 5 lakh.
 Taxable income is arrived at after subtracting all deductions and allowances from the gross total income.
 So, apart from the rebate itself, in the old tax regime you can avail of these exemptions and deductions as well.